koor-tech/handbook-redux/docs/development/demo/index.md

 ![Demo System Design](demo-system-design.drawio.svg)

 (This is in draw.io [here](https://app.diagrams.net/#G1Es8ikJ0fN7b4BJiUpxWnaxQPSSkZK5Mg).
-Dave is the owner.)

-While drawing this picture, lots of questions come to mind.
+Ask Dave if you want to collaborate or get a copy.)

+Notes about the diagram:

-1. The picture shows a minimum of 6 servers, including 3 servers dedicated to Ceph storage.
-Is that really the minimum?
-We recommend 4, so would we need Storage Node N to live up to our recommendation?
+1. The picture shows a minimum of 7 servers, including 4 servers dedicated to Ceph storage.
+We recommend customer use 4 nodes so that Ceph can recovery gracefully if any one node goes out.
-2. Should each storage node have a minimum of 3 drives?
-Or is enough to have one per node?
+2. Each node will have a minimum of 2 drives for basic redundancy.
+Most systems will have more, but never fewer.
-3. How much data capacity will the "smallest production system" have?
+   1. Storage nodes will always have the same number of drives, so if we add 1 drive, we're adding 4 (assuming 4 nodes).
-4. What is missing from this diagram?
+3. What is missing from this diagram?
    1. Alex: If we want to use CephFS (filesystem) or RGW (object storage), it would introduce MDS or RGW daemons to the cluster, not necessarily on all the storage nodes as we would need to scale based on the load, though as always minimum 2 per storage type then for HA.

-5. What is wrong with the diagram?
+Does anything else need to be added to the diagram?
+Any corrections?

+**Note: We should remember to adjust the picture as the system evolves.
+In fact, deviations should start as changes to this design.
+We should also docuemnt the things we try.**

 ## Implementation details